Enforcement of Foreign Arbitral Awards in Four Key Latin American Jurisdictions

 - Recognition and enforcement of an arbitral award may also be refused if the competent authority in the country where recognition and enforcement is sought finds that:

-- the subject matter of the difference is not capable of settlement by arbitration under the law of that country; or
+- the subject matter of the difference is not capable of settlement by arbitration under the law of Colombia; or

-- the recognition or enforcement of the award would be contrary to the public policy of that country.
+- the recognition or enforcement of the award would be contrary to the international public policy of Colombia.

-Realising, as arbitral experience has dictated, that the most contentious of the mentioned causes by which a foreign arbitral award would not be enforced in Colombia - as presumably also happens elsewhere - is what Burrough, J in Richardson v Mellish (1824) called a ‘very unruly horse' (eg, the interpretation given by Colombian courts of the concept of international public policy), the following paragraphs shall try to paint the clearest possible picture as to the current standing of said concept in Colombian jurisprudence.
+Realising, as arbitral experience has dictated, that the most contentious of the mentioned causes by which a foreign arbitral award would not be enforced in Colombia – as presumably also happens elsewhere – is what Burrough J in Richardson v Mellish (1824) called a 'very unruly horse'4 (that is to say, the interpretation given by Colombian courts of the concept of international public policy), the following paragraphs shall try to paint the clearest possible picture as to the current standing of said concept in Colombian jurisprudence.

-What is international public policy as understood by the Colombian Supreme Court?
-One of the most recent rulings, representative of the current (but ever-changing) mindset of the Supreme Court in this matter, is the recognition request submitted by HTM LLC of an arbitral award by the ICC with a seat in Houston, US, related to a dispute arising from a commercial agency agreement (ruling CSJ SC84453-2016 dated June 24 2016; opinion by Justice Ariel Salazar Ramírez).
+What is, then, international public policy as understood by the Colombian Supreme Court?
+One of the most recent rulings, representative of the current, but ever-changing mindset of the Colombian Supreme Court in this matter, is the recognition request submitted by HTM LLC, of an arbitral award by the International Chamber of Commerce with seat in Houston, the United States, relating to a dispute arising from a commercial agency agreement.5

-This ruling dedicated ample pages to a studious analysis of different optics by which the Supreme Court, as well as other analogous institutions have viewed the concept of international public policy when recognising and enforcing a foreign arbitral award.
+This ruling dedicated ample pages to a studious analysis of different optics by which the Colombian Supreme Court, as well as other analogous institutions, have viewed the concept of international public policy when recognising and enforcing a foreign arbitral award.

-In those terms, the Supreme Court initiates its account of the evolution of the unruly horse by citing its ruling dated 5 November 1996 (docket No. 6130) in which the following was considered:
+In those terms, the Colombian Supreme Court initiates its account of the evolution of the unruly horse by citing its ruling dated 5 November 1996 (docket number 6130) in which the following was considered:

-- International public policy is a ‘reservations clause', which is thought of as a means to avoid a foreign law, deemed as apt to resolve a specific matter, be applied in Colombia in manifest contradiction with the fundamental principles upon which the country's legal tradition has been instituted.
+- international public policy is a 'reservations clause', thought as a means to avoid that a foreign law, deemed as apt to resolve a specific matter, to be applied in Colombia in manifest contradiction with the fundamental principles upon which the countries legal tradition has been instituted;6 and

-- The conceptual definition of international public policy is a matter inexorably linked with the notion of justice, not to the mere comparison with local norms.
-This characterises the unruly horse as a dynamic concept.
+- the conceptual definition of international public policy is a matter inexorably linked with the notion of justice, not to the mere comparison with the literality of local norms.
+This characterises the unruly horse as a dynamic concept.7

-Furthermore, the Supreme Court recognises the ambiguity of the concept of international public policy derived from the previously summarised judicial opinions, proceeding therefore with the interpretative evolution of the concept by citing its ruling of 27 July 2011 (docket No. 2007-01956-01), adding:
+Furthermore, the Colombian Supreme Court recognises the ambiguity of the concept of international public policy derived from the previously summarised judicial opinions, proceeding therefore with the interpretative evolution of the concept by citing its ruling of 27 July 2011 (docket number 2007-01956-01), adding:

-- International public policy as a means to deny recognition and enforceability of a foreign arbitral award is an exception to the general rule (currently article 112 of the Colombian Arbitral Statute) and thus, the Supreme Court reiterates, must be interpreted in a restrictive way.
+- international public policy as a means to deny recognition and enforceability to a foreign arbitral award is an exception to the general rule (currently article 112 of Law 1563 of 2012) and thus, the Supreme Court reiterates, must be interpreted in a strictly restrictive way;9

-- The unruly horse must be applied only when the foreign law applied to settle the extraneous dispute is blatantly contrary to Colombian judicial principles, not when it merely differs from them.
+- the unruly horse must be applied only when the foreign law applied to settle the extraneous dispute is blatantly contrary with Colombian judicial principles, not when it merely differs from them;10

-- The concept of international public policy shall be integrated - illustratively - by principles associated with law (both public and private), politics, economics, morals and even religion, that are fundamental for the preservation of social order in a specific period in time.
+- the concept of international public policy shall be integrated by – illustratively – principles associated with law (both public and private), politics, economics, morals and even religion, that are indefctibly mandatory for the preservation of social order in a specific period in time11 and

-- International public policy is to be understood as being different from local or internal public order.
-This implies that, in certain cases, imperative local norms do not necessarily prevail in international matters.
+- international public policy is to be understood as being different from local or internal public order.
+This implies that in certain cases, imperative local norms do not necessarily prevail in international matters.12

 Substantial international public policy

-The Supreme Court lists, in an illustrative fashion, the following principles as part of the substantial unruly horse: the prohibition of abuse of rights, the breach of pacta sunt servanda and the proscription of discrimination and expropriation without compensation.
+The Supreme Court lists, in an illustrative fashion, the following principles as part of the substantial unruly horse: the prohibition of L'abus de droit, the breach of pacta sunt servanda and the proscription of discrimination and expropriation without reparation.

 Procedural international public policy

-The Supreme Court includes, as examples, the subsequent concepts as part of the procedural unruly horse: the right to receive adequate notification of the arbitral proceeding, a reasonable opportunity to exercise the right of defence, equality between parties and a just process before an impartial judge (ruling CSJ SC84453-2016 dated 24 June 2016).
+The Supreme Court includes, also as mere examples, the subsequent concepts as part of the procedural unruly horse: the right to receive adequate notification of the arbitral proceeding, a reasonable opportunity to exercise the right of defense, equality between parties and a just process before an impartial judge.13

-This has been an effort to convey a profoundly convoluted scenario of judicial interpretation in terms of the Supreme Court's current stance on the application of article 112 of Colombian Arbitral Statute (identical to Article V of the New York Convention).
-In lieu of the precarious nature of the judicial precedent that has been outlined, the conclusion expressed here must not be taken as absolute truth, but as a reflection of the current mindset of Colombian courts (which is malleable in nature) in keeping with what the unruly horse is meant to represent.
+This has been an effort to convey a profoundly convoluted scenario of judicial interpretation in terms of the Colombian Supreme Court's current stance on the application of article 112 of Law 1563 of 2012.
+In lieu of the precarious nature of the judicial precedent hereby expressed, the conclusion contained in this commentary are to be taken, not as absolute truths, but as a reflection of the current mindset of Colombian courts, malleable in nature, in keeping with what the unruly horse is meant to represent.